 Selling your home can be an exhausting experience.
 Inconvenient phone calls, broker previews, end- less showings, price adjustments and the possibilities of being stuck with two mortgages are very real concerns for many of today’s homeowners.
-If you’re adequately prepared, you could end up losing hundreds, even thousands of dollars in profit.
+If you’re not adequately prepared, you could end up losing hundreds, even thousands of dollars in profit.
 Oftentimes, the right agent can make the difference between a smooth, profitable transaction and an unhappy experience.
 By utilizing the knowledge of a competent, qualified real estate professional, you’ll be better equipped to avoid the following mistakes most commonly made by sellers:

 1. Refusing To Invest in Potentially Profit-Inducing Repairs: